 With routine maintenance and repairs performed automatically, workers can depend on their gas monitors to protect them from hazards every time they turn one on at the beginning of their shift.

 In 2002, Industrial Scientific introduced iNet® Now, a live monitoring solution that gives safety leaders real-time visibility into worker location and overall site health to prevent hazards and respond to emergencies.

 Peer-to-peer wirelessly connected monitors and remote monitoring solutions are crucial for keeping workers safe because industrial environments are often hot, loud, and dangerous, with few safety personnel available as backup.
 The question in these scenarios then becomes, “who will hear my gas monitor if it alarms?”
-Through live monitoring, safety personnel are alerted to who, where, and why a worker is in danger so they can respond to workers immediately when they need help.
+Through live monitoring,respond to workers immediately when they need help.

 SAFER One® dynamic plume modeling is another piece of real-time monitoring that paints a complete picture of site hazards before, during, and after a chemical emergency.
 With the help of live data, response teams can run models before daily operations, stop emergencies quickly, and understand the impact of incidents on their site and surrounding areas.

 With connected capabilities, we can achieve safer outcomes on the job, not just for employees but for the communities around them.

 We are dedicated to continue developing solutions that workers need to get home safely each night.
 Our team is driven by our purpose and the knowledge that what we do is sacred.
 Protecting human life is the most important work a person can do.

 “We have always had a reputation of being willing to go to the ends of the earth for our customers and we still do,” says Wagner.
 “Our team truly believes in Our Way: ‘serving customers is our greatest joy.’”